 • Art, computer, dance, music and physical education

 • Making Music Matters instrumental music program, grades 3-8

 • Berklee College of Music faculty outreach program, grades 6-8

-• Tech Goes Home program: parents and students take computer classes together and may purchase a refurbished computer at very low cost
+• Tech Goes Home program for parents and students to take together

 • Active parents’ group